-An interesting detail about this cave are the many objects that were uncovered, which prove that it was continuously used during a long period of time, that goes approximately from the Neolithic period to the early Christian era, around the 5th century AC.
-When it comes to intensive use, the periods that came after the Minoan times are the Neolithic and the late Roman age.
+An interesting detail about this cave is the many objects that were uncovered, which prove that it was continuously used during a long period of time, that goes approximately from the Neolithic period to the early Christian era, around the 5th century AC.
 In fact, some buildings from the 14th and 13th centuries BC were also discovered in the area, which apparently housed the priests of this worshiping cave.